brianloveswords/scala3-examples/docs/enums.md

 In Scala, we would model this data with an `enum`.
 When we do this, we are *inventing a whole new type that did not exist before*.
 These are not internally represented by strings or ints or anything else!
-We get to invent terms from whole cloth that are legal within that brand new type.
+We get to invent terms from whole cloth that inhabit that brand new type.

 ```scala
 enum Season: